-This degree is intended for those who wish to extend their knowledge of Spanish language and literature beyond their undergraduate degree.
+This Master's course allows students to extend their knowledge of Spanish language and literature beyond their undergraduate degree, and provides them with guidance and opportunities to do their own original research.

 Applicants for entry to this course will be required to have the normal qualifications for entry to the MA Degree.
 Other graduates may be admitted to the degree if deemed to be equivalently qualified.